emren/food_delivery_app/README.md

 as minimalistic as I can and focused more on clean code.
 The App has a splashscreen and then lands to the main page where a bottomnavigationbar gives the user to choose different food categories as well as favorite and basket screen access.
+Additionally the drawer lists all categories and routes to according category.
 Category screens list food cards with pictures and with minimal detail.
 On users press to the cards a detail screen will open with a transition animation where the user can add the food to his basket or add it to his favorites list.
 The way to add to the